 *Note: Highway 67 becomes a dirt road called “Phantom Canyon Road” between Victor and Canon City, an old railroad bed with gentle slopes, but long and winding.
-It’s usually fine for two-wheel drive but it depends on the season.
+It’s usually fine for a two-wheel drive but it depends on the season.
 High clearance vehicles are best.
 It also narrows to one car wide in several spots.
 An alternate road to Canon City is highway 11.

 The charming historic gold mining town of Cripple Creek is just a 30-minute drive from Mountain River Lodge.
-Cripple Creek’s main street is lined with beautifully restored turn-of-the-century buildings, home to delightful shops, antique stores, restaurants and casinos.
+Cripple Creek’s main street is lined with beautifully restored turn-of-the-century buildings, home to delightful shops, antique stores, restaurants, and casinos.
 A visit to Cripple Creek is the perfect day trip for the whole family or the poker, roulette and slot enthusiast.
 A taste of the Wild West you won’t want to miss.

-Cripple Creek is mostly known for its active casinos, however there are several must-see family-friendly attractions to explore.
+Cripple Creek is mostly known for its active casinos, however, there are several must-see family-friendly attractions to explore.